sbacky/AcceptanceLetters/README.md

 ## Features

-Split Bulk printed Acceptance Letters PDF into separate PDF files for each individuals acceptance letter.
+Can accept user input to split bulk printed Acceptance Letters as a single PDF into individual PDF files for each acceptance letter while providing a progres bar for user feedback.

 ### User Input